Dynamic Ecological System Measures: Methods

 In static ecological network analyses, Finn's Cycling Index (FCI) is the standard flow-based measure that quantifies cycling system flows \cite{Finn1980}.
 A storage-based cycling index (SCI) is also formulated in the literature \cite{Ma2014}.
 A dynamic measure for flow or storage cycling has not been formulated yet.
 The proposed methodology explicitly formulates the dynamic local and average, simple and composite, flow- and storage-based cycling indices, as well as the corresponding system efficiencies at both compartmental and subcompartmental levels for the first time.
 It is also shown by \cite{Coskun2017SCSA} that, at steady-state, the proposed dynamic flow- and storage-based simple cycling effect indices at the compartmental level are equivalent to the FCI and SCI, respectively.
 Static cycling index is sometimes associated with ecosystem stress \cite{Wulff1989}.
 The cycling flow efficiency will alternatively be called {\em system stress}, accordingly.

-In the environ theory, the indirect effects are considered to be flow contributions carried by subsequent steps after the first entrance into a compartment.
-Even the direct transactions, after the first step, are considered as indirect contribution in various formulations proposed in the literature \cite{Patten1985a,Patten1985,Ulanowicz1990b,Higashi1989,Borrett2011,Ma2013}.
-They are, therefore, microscopic quantities that cannot quantify indirect transactions accurately \cite{Coskun2017SESM}.
-These static indirect effect indices are formulated without actually defining the indirect flow between any two system compartments.
-The proposed dynamic indirect effect indices have different derivation rationale than the current static indices.
-The proposed indices are based on the indirect flows and storages introduced in Eq.~\ref{eq:comp_diact_subs} and are measurable physical quantities.
-The static versions of the proposed dynamic indices capture experimental system behavior more accurately than the current static formulations, as shown by \cite{Coskun2017SESM}.
+In the input-output economics and environ theory, the indirect effects are considered to be flow contributions carried by subsequent steps after the first entrance into a compartment.
+Even the direct transactions, after the first step, are considered as indirect contribution in various formulations proposed in the literature \cite{Leontief1966,Patten1985a,Patten1985,Ulanowicz1990b,Higashi1989,Borrett2011,Ma2013}.
+They are, therefore, microscopic quantities that cannot quantify indirect interactions accurately \cite{Coskun2017SESM,Coskun2019ITR}.
+These static indirect effect indices are formulated in reference to the environmental inputs and without actually defining the indirect flow between any two system compartments.
+The proposed dynamic indirect effect indices of a compartment on any other are based on the indirect flows and storages introduced through the system decomposition theory with a different derivation rationale than the current static indices.
+The static versions of the proposed dynamic indices capture experimental system behavior more accurately than the current static formulations, as shown by~\cite{Coskun2017SESM,Coskun2019ITR}.